PabRD/quantileFit/README.md

 # quantileFit

 ## Quantile regression
-This function allows for quantile regression analysis on linear and non linear models
+This function allows for quantile regression analysis on linear and non linear models in MATLAB

 ```MATLAB
 % INPUTS: